HaleyColgateKottler/GMMParameterEstimation.jl/docs/src/index.md

 Note: the polynomial is still linear when 3 ``a_i=1`` and the rest of the ``a_i`` are 0 but this complicates generating the system so we did not include those.

-Again referring back to [Pereira et al.](https://arxiv.org/abs/2202.06930) for a closed form method of generating the necessary moment polynomials, we generate the linear system using the already computed mixing coefficients, means, and diagonals of the covariances, and return it as a dictionary of index=>polynomial pairs that can then be matched with the corresponding moments.
+Referring back to [Pereira et al.](https://arxiv.org/abs/2202.06930) for a closed form method of generating the necessary moment polynomials, we generate the linear system using the already computed mixing coefficients, means, and diagonals of the covariances, and return it as a dictionary of index=>polynomial pairs that can then be matched with the corresponding moments.

 ## Index